eth0z/Trojan.WinXP.SysKill/README.md

 Created by Ethos and Xavvvv.

-> "Windows could not start because the following file is missing or corrupt:"
+> "Windows could not start because the following file is missing or corrupt: <Windows Root>\WINDOWS\system32\hal.dll"
 - Windows XP Professional